zkf85/zkf85.github.io/_posts/2016-11-06-Photomania-Demo-Note.md

 	- Notice that in XCode 7 and later, the generated new subclasses include: entity and their CoreDataProperties category like this:

 		![subclasses](/public/img/20161106-0.png)

+		To understand this, check [this Q&A on Stack Overflow](http://stackoverflow.com/questions/33106098/xcode-7-generates-core-data-entity-with-additional-coredataproperties-category).
+The gist is that you can use  the two files *without* "properties" to add some custom methods or properties.
+In this way, whenever you update your database property setup and regenerate these supclasses, these custom methods will still be there.